|What is hypokalemia? Causes Symptoms Diagnosis Treatment|

-Post obstructive diuresis in cats who have had urinary blockages treated.
-Increased urine output occurs once the obstruction has been removed, the kidneys are able to resume their job of urine production, removing toxins from the bloodstream.
+- Post obstructive diuresis in cats who have had urinary blockages treated.
+Increased urine output occurs once the obstruction has been removed.
+The kidneys are able to resume their job of urine production to remove toxins from the bloodstream.

 Potassium shifts from the extracellular to the intracellular fluid: